PRUTHVEES/lazycoder/README.md

 - **🔒 Security Enhancements**: Improve scanning accuracy and security.

 ## 👨‍💻 Contributors
-- Pruthveesh Gharal
+- Vinay Prakash More, Pruthveesh Gharal, Mushahid Raza, Jay Karle
-- [Other Team Members]

 ## 📜 License
 This project is open-source and available under the [MIT License](LICENSE).